 1. Complete all application and documentation requirements.
-This includes your Application, Statement of Interest, and a Request for Transfer Credit form (if requesting transfer units).
+This includes your Application, $80 Non-refundable Application Fee, Statement of Interest, and a Request for Transfer Credit form (if requesting transfer units).

 2. Request three (3) recommendations from individuals with knowledge of your academic and/or professional potential.
-Recommendations are to be sent from the recommender directly to the Enrollment Services Office or emailed to firstname.lastname@example.org.
+Recommendations are to be sent from the recommender directly to the Enrollment Services Office via email to email@example.com.
 Click here to obtain the Recommendation Form.

-3. Request official transcripts from all previous colleges or universities attended at the undergraduate and graduate level.
+3. Request official transcripts from your bachelor’s degree conferral institution and any graduate level coursework.
 These are to be mailed or electronically sent directly to Phillips from the institution.

 4. Our mailing address is:

 If there are any questions about the admissions process, please call the Enrollment Services Office at (818) 386-5660.

 For admission consideration, submit your application with the $80 non-refundable application fee and all required documentation to the Enrollment Services Office.
 Ensure that the form is fully completed, signed and dated.
 Click here to obtain a PDF version of the Application for Admission.

 Statement Of Interest